alexdevero/alex-devero-blog/__drafts__/draft--values-references.md

 // 'Andrei' // <= The name is the same.
 ```

 If you try to do this with an object the result will be different.
-When you pass an object it is passed by reference.
+When you pass an object it is passed "by reference".
 In this case, JavaScript is not copying the object so the function can use it.
 It only gives you the reference to the original object.
 If you try to modify the object you will actually change the original object.

 ```JavaScript
 // Create a variable and assign it an object: